Skip Navigation

 Joe Hartwell, men's soccer headshotAssistant Coach Joe Hartwell

-The 2011 season was Joe Hartwell’s first as an assistant coach at Carleton, having previously spent five years at his alma mater Gustavus Adolphus College.
+Joe Hartwell joined the Knights prior to the 2011 season after previously spending five years as an assistant at his alma mater Gustavus Adolphus College.
 He was a NSCAA First-Team All-American central defender for the Gusties in 2004.
 Hartwell scored five goals and added two assists in addition to anchoring a defense that yielded just four goals in 23 games during that campaign.
 He has served as a club coach at Dakota REV for several years.
+He and his wife, Jessica, live in Rosemount, Minn.